 Watching for stent or bypass problems

-For people who received a stent or surgical bypass to relieve jaundice, follow-up care involves checking whether it still works to remove the blockage.
+For people who received a stent or surgical bypass to relieve jaundice, follow-up care involves checking whether the stent is still working to remove the blockage.
 Patients should contact a doctor immediately if:

 Jaundice becomes worse, becoming a deeper yellow

-Jaundice recurs after the stent originally cleared the blockage
+Jaundice comes back after the stent originally cleared the blockage

 A fever develops, along with sweating, shaking, or abdominal pain